Presented in partnership with the USC Dornsife Pre-Graduate Advising Office.

-Do you have questions about graduate school or want to chat with a counselor about graduate programs?
+Do you have questions about graduate school or want to chat with an advisor about graduate programs?
 Make an appointment with the USC Dornsife Pre-Graduate Advising Office and/or attend the events of Pre-Graduate School Week.
 Prior to the fair, be sure to:

 - Research graduate schools of interest by reading their program descriptions and visiting their websites.
-View information on the graduate schools attending the fair on connectSC.
+View information on the graduate schools attending the fair on Brazen.

 - Prepare questions for schools of interest based on your research.
 Make an appointment with the USC Dornsife Pre-Graduate Advising Office to get started.